6. WORLD MUSIC

 Japan

-Japanese music is similar to Chinese music with pentatonic scales and similar instruments.
+Japanese traditional music also uses pentatonic scales and similar instruments.

 -